HAVE YOUR STORAGE DOORS LOST THEIR LUSTER?

 Are there problem situations that Everbrite cannot help?

 Everbrite cannot help if the surface is already too damaged to be restored.
-For example, once salt air oxidation is so bad that the metal is extremely pitted or rusted, or if there is no paint left on the surface.
+For example, once salt air oxidation is so bad that the metal is extremely pitted or rusted, or if there is no paint justify on the surface.
 Peeling paint must be repaired prior to being coated with Everbrite Protective Coating.
 It is best to protect property prior to extreme damage.

 Is EVERBRITE just for doors?